-Since PerfectIt is more of an editing tool and less of a grammar checker, we need to be careful about direct comparisons to general-use tools like Grammarly or ProWritingAid.
+Since PerfectIt is more of an editing tool and less of a grammar checker, I need to be careful about direct comparisons to general-use tools like Grammarly or ProWritingAid.
 That said, this tool has some great features that could certainly benefit writers of all kinds.

 PerfectIt acts as a consistency checker, highlighting mistakes that a grammar checker won’t catch.
 Then it presents all these possible mistakes to let you decide.
 It does this with a number of features that check the document for different things.

 This function checks for inconsistent or incorrect use of hyphens, en dashes, and em dashes (or lack thereof).